mohammedazzouzi15/pl_temp_fit/README.md

 ## Overview

 This package provides a comprehensive toolkit for analyzing temperature-dependent photoluminescence (PL) spectra using advanced statistical methods including Markov Chain Monte Carlo (MCMC) sampling with the emcee library.
-It's designed for researchers working with organic semiconductors, perovskites, and other luminescent materials.
+It's designed for researchers working with organic semiconductors.
+It uses the Marcus-Levish-Jortner formalism for electronic transition to simulate the PL spectra.

 ## Key Features